1896 St. Louis–East St. Louis tornado

-May 1896 tornado outbreak
+May 27, 1896 tornado outbreak

-While a storm had been predicted for the latter days in May, many disregarded the warning or felt that the city of St. Louis would not be affected.
-Weather forecasters at the time lacked technology sufficient to predict tornadoes (then commonly called "cyclones") of this magnitude, but they were able to predict strong storm systems in general.
+While a storm had been predicted for the latter days in May, many disregarded the warning or believed the city of St. Louis would not be affected.
+Weather forecasters at the time lacked technology sufficient to predict tornadoes (then commonly called "cyclones") of this magnitude, but they could anticipate strong storm systems.
 The day started quietly, with people going about their daily business; the weather in the morning did not indicate any severe weather event.
-The local weather bureau predicted thunderstorms but nothing more serious.
+The local Weather Bureau predicted thunderstorms but nothing more serious.
 Around noon, the clouds began to appear more ominous and the barometric pressure dropped, alarming those who knew this was an indication of a tornado.